tabcat/dynamic-content/ARTICLE.md

 ### CID

-A [CID](https://docs.ipfs.tech/concepts/how-ipfs-works/#how-ipfs-represents-and-addresses-data) is a unique, self-describing identifier used reference and identify static content based on its cryptographic hash.
+A [CID](https://docs.ipfs.tech/concepts/how-ipfs-works/#how-ipfs-represents-and-addresses-data) is a unique, self-describing identifier used to reference and identify static content based on its cryptographic hash.

 ### IPLD